GoobyFRS/grhost-web/pages/features.md

 ---
 layout: default
 ---
-# Features
+# Always Free Features

-## True IT Support
+## Signature Support
-All support requests are processed by a CompTIA certified IT Support technician.
+> "All support requests are processed by a CompTIA certified IT Support technician."

-## Leading Uptime
-We offer 99.8% monthly uptime with a generous outage-credit policy.
+> "We offer 99.8% monthly uptime with a generous outage-credit policy."

-## Affordable Pricing
-We have indusrty-leading pricing with an abundance of resources.

-## No Noisy Neighbors
+**No Noisy Neighbors**
-All game servers and containers are managed with resource utilization monitored by our IT Support staff.
+> "All game servers and containers are managed with resource utilization monitored by our IT Support staff. "

+## Game Server Features
 - [Dedicated Game Server VPS](https://www.turnkeylinux.org/gameserver)
 - Free Subdomain
 - Unlimited Bandwidth